wodeni/wodeni.github.io/about.md

 <a class="icon icon-volume" onclick="documentkk.getElementById('pronounce').play();"> ní wò dé</a>)
 in Chinese. **"Nimo"** has been my alias since high school, during which I was a street dancer ([Popping](https://en.wikipedia.org/wiki/Popping)) and competed under this alias.
 My first name, often written as "Wode", looks like a single word in English and people often pronounce it that way.
 Sadly, I have trouble answering to "<audio id="wode"><source src="assets/wode.mp3" type="audio/mpeg"></audio> <a class="icon icon-volume" onclick="document.getElementById('wode').play();"> Wode</a> " under all circumstances.
 If you find it hard to pronounce ( <audio id="pronounce"><source src="assets/niwode.mp3" type="audio/mpeg"></audio> <a class="icon icon-volume" onclick="document.getElementById('pronounce').play();"> ní wò dé</a>), try **"Nimo"**.

 If I'm not working, I play billiards.
-Coming from a [Snooker](https://en.wikipedia.org/wiki/Snooker) background, I recently began to enjoy 9/8-ball as well.
 I am a member of CMU Pool Team and play competitively in [ACUI tournaments](https://www.acui.org/billiards/).

 I also enjoy playing [Yo-yo](https://en.wikipedia.org/wiki/Yo-yo).
 Here are 4 different ways to form a [Green Triangle](http://yoyo.wikia.com/wiki/Green_Triangle):